google/WebFundamentals/src/site/tools/test/device.markdown

 So long as your development environment and devices can be on the same network, you can access the same local version of your site on any external devices.

-## Live Browser Reloading
+## Live browser reloading

 Arguably the biggest frustration with testing on real devices is the inability to quickly fix a bug that you see on the real device in your source code.

 With live browser reloading,
-you don't need to access developer tools on your mobile device.
+debug your source code on your development machine and see the changes instantly on your mobile device.
 As you change your source code, any instance of your site opened on any device is automatically reloaded live.